readthedocs/sphinx-build-compatibility/README.md

-# Sphinx extension to keep old Read the Docs behavior
+# Sphinx extension to keep old Read the Docs' build behavior

 Read the Docs used to manipulate the Sphinx's `conf.py` file to: